- Castles and Palaces

 Venue type: Indoor, Outdoor

-Without doubt one of the grandest of all Scottish castles, both in its situation on a commanding rock outcrop and in its architecture.
+Stirling Castle is, without doubt, one of the grandest of all Scottish castles, both in its situation on a commanding rock outcrop and in its architecture.
 The Great Hall and the Gatehouse of James IV, the marvellous Palace of James V, the Chapel Royal of James VI and the artillery fortifications of the 16th to 18th centuries are all of outstanding interest.

 Quizzes and other kids' fun to print out from their website.

 All apartments in the castle are accessible apart from the Museum of the Argyll and Sutherland Highlanders.
 Only the medieval kitchens and Elphinstone Tower are not suitable for visitors using push or wheelchairs.
 The ground floor of the shop and the book shop are accessible.
 The castle cafe has a ramp.
 Braille information boards are on display.

 - Picnics Allowed

 Castle Wynd, Stirling, Stirling and Falkirk, FK8 1EJ, Scotland